georchestra/mapstore2-georchestra/docs/source/developer/index.rst

 Developer Guide
 ===============
-To start using the MapStore GeOrchestra project as a developer you need the following:
+To start using the MapStore geOrchestra project as a developer you need the following:
  * install the needed requirements:
    * NodeJS (>=8)
    * JDK (>= 8)